2020 Afghanistan Conference

 - The joint press release by the 2020 Afghanistan Conference co-hosts

-The Conference was fully webcast via UN Web TV and interpreted into the six official languages of the UN: Arabic, Chinese, English, French, Russian and Spanish.
+The Conference was fully webcast via UN Web TVLink to another website. and interpreted into the six official languages of the UN: Arabic, Chinese, English, French, Russian and Spanish.

 Find information also on the websites of Finland’s co-hosts of the Conference: